-Start with an empty 2L soda bottle and remove the label.
+- Remove the label from a 2L bottle.
 Don’t worry if some of the label remains because that will be covered with paint.
 Just try to get it as smooth as possible.

-I sort of did this part backwards and painted the house after the roof was on, but learn from my mistake.
+- I sort of did this part backwards and painted the house after the roof was on, but learn from my mistake.
 Once you cut the windows and door, this is when you want to paint your house.
-The original plan was to glue stones to the entire outside of the house, but my daughter really wanted a pink fairy house, so that’s what we ended up with.

-The very top of the bottle will be covered with Duck tape, so that portion won’t need to be painted.
+- The very top of the bottle will be covered with Duck tape, so that portion won’t need to be painted.
 Just make sure to paint at least 1 1/2″ above the highest point of your cut out windows/door.
 Apply two or more coats for an opaque finish.
-Paint the door or glue sticks onto it.

 - If leaving the fairy door partially open, paint the inside of the bottle too.